rweather/interprogram/doc/reference.md

     ~~~~~
     END OF INTERPROGRAM

-As stated above, blank symbols are replaced with "~" in ASCII.
-At least
+The "~" was originally the blank symbol on CSIRAC's 5-hole punch tape,
+which is similar to the ASCII "NUL".
+Because entering NUL's into a
+modern text editor can be difficult, I have replaced blanks with  the
-five blanks are needed to indicate the end of the text after
+ASCII "~".
+At least five blanks are needed to indicate the end of the
-`PUNCH THE FOLLOWING CHARACTERS`.
+text after `PUNCH THE FOLLOWING CHARACTERS`.

 In Extended INTERPROGRAM, "Hello World" is simpler: